Kegels vs Hypopressives: What's Better? | Shropshire Pilates

 Kegels have been the traditional exercises for pelvic floor strengthening.
 They involve a conscious contraction of the pelvic floor muscles.
 While Kegels can be effective for some, they may not be the “go to” for pelvic floor health as was once thought.

-Enter Hypopressive exercises, a holistic approach that involves posture and breath work which reduce abdominal pressure, thus strengthening the pelvic floor and its resting tone, and improving all number of symptoms associated with a dysfunctional pelvic floor.
-This technique is gaining traction as it provides a comprehensive workout for the pelvic area but also the body as a whole and includes posture, strength, release and breath work.
+Enter Hypopressives exercises, a holistic approach that involves postures combined with Hypopressives breathing, which reduce abdominal pressure, thus strengthening the pelvic floor and its resting tone, and improving all number of symptoms associated with a dysfunctional pelvic floor.
+This technique is gaining traction as it provides a comprehensive workout for the pelvic area but also the body as a whole.

 Effectiveness

-Hypopressives work a significantly higher proportion of the pelvic floor and supporting muscles than Kegels.
-This is because Hypopressives exercises engage the diaphragm through breath work, correct postural habits and create strength for the global core system through the movements.
+Hypopressives exercises work a significantly higher proportion of the pelvic floor and supporting muscles than Kegels.
+This is because Hypopressives exercises engage the diaphragm through breath work, correct postural habits and create strength for the global core system through the combination of the movements and hypopressives breathing.

 Kegels: Isolated Muscle Engagement